ProfEngel/OpenTuneWeaver/readme.md

 - **📚 Education Champion - $25/month**: Enhanced educational resources access
 - **🔬 Research Supporter - $50/month**: Early access to experimental features

 ### 🏢 Enterprise Licensing (Required for Commercial Use)

-**Professional licensing for businesses and organizations using OpenTuneWeaver commercially:**

-### 🏢 Enterprise Licensing (Required for Commercial Use)